-While several sorts of mushrooms were probably by omission not placed on the ban list, smart shops continue now and then to sell them.
-Also the fungus of some paddos is sometimes on sale.
+Several sorts of mushrooms, most notably the less strong "truffles", were not placed on the ban list.
+Smart shops continue to sell them.
+In addition, the spores of some paddos are sometimes on sale.

 Strictly restricted quantities, large scale cultivation forbidden

-In the Netherlands, there are strict laws limiting quantities of the admitted soft drugs, conditions of theirs sale and use.
-Driving under the influence of the soft drugs is equal to driving under the influence of alcohol.
-Large scale growing, processing and trading in marijuana is still forbidden as in any other country, but the penalties given by the courts are much lower than abroad.
+There are strict laws limiting quantities of soft drugs and conditions of theirs sale and use.
+Driving under the influence of soft drugs is equal to driving under the influence of alcohol.
+Large scale growing, processing and trading in marijuana is still forbidden as in any other country.
+But the penalties given by the courts are much lower than abroad.

-Some of the municipalities in the Netherlands introduce their own additional regulations regarding specific issues related to law enforcement, prosecution and use of the soft drugs.
-In the spirit of pragmatism, minor offences as a small violation of the admitted quantities, are usually not prosecuted, since the prosecution and imprisonment is seen by the authorities as expensive and linked to several other negative social effects which outweigh the positive.
+Some of the municipalities in the Netherlands introduce their own additional regulations regarding specific issues related to law enforcement, prosecution and use of soft drugs.
+In the pirit of pragmatism, minor offences as a small violation of the admitted quantities, are usually not prosecuted.
+Because the prosecution and imprisonment is seen by the authorities as expensive and linked to several other negative social effects which outweigh the positive.

-The Dutch did not solve the question of the controlled supply of the soft drugs.
-While the large scale growth and trade of marijuana is forbidden and prosecuted, the question remains how the coffee shops all over the country could be supplied with their accepted by the law small quantities.
-A state controlled farming in the greenhouses is being planned, but it is admitted that a large share of the cannabis sold in the coffee shops comes from the illegal sources in the Netherlands and abroad.
+The Dutch did not solve the question of controlled supply of soft drugs.
+While the large-scale growth and trade of marijuana is forbidden and prosecuted, the question remains how the coffeeshops all over the country can obtain their supplies within this law.

 The Dutch do not see their tolerant policy towards limited soft drug use as some miraculous solution.
-They try to prevent the drug abuse through the educational measures, closely monitoring the scene of the drug abuse, fighting with the consequences of the abuse by the health measures such as the free testing of the ecstasy pills, the free syringe exchange program and the free methadone (surrogate of heroine) supply program for the heroine users.
-Today in 60 Dutch cities, hundreds of these programs operate om daily basis, deeply influencing life in the country.
+They try to prevent drug abuse through educational measures, closely monitoring the scene of drug abuse, fighting with consequences of the abuse by health measures such as free testing of ecstasy pills, free syringe exchange program and free methadone supply program for heroine users.
+Today in 60 Dutch cities, hundreds of these programs operate on daily basis, deeply influencing life in the country.
 At the same time, Dutch authorities try to eliminate deadly illegal drugs by combating drug trafficking.
 Then again, through their tolerant policies towards soft drugs, they hope to be able to better control the social phenomena of drug abuse.
 For example, the statistical data certifies that among young people of medium age 28 in the Netherlands, only 16% ever smoked marijuana.
 Soft drugs when widely accessible seem to lose much of their appeal.

-The website www.amsterdam.info strives to provide the best possible and reliable tourist information about the amazing city of Amsterdam.
+The website www.amsterdam.info strives to provide reliable tourist information about the city of Amsterdam.
 We do not view any drugs as a tourist attraction, nor recommend trying them.
-The issue of the drug abuse is of such complexity, that the information provided in this short article may not be in our view complete.
-We warn our readers against the mortal dangers of drug abuse for the human health.
+The issue of drug abuse is of such complexity, that the information provided in this short article may not be complete or truthful.